 Connecting to Roslyn

 Because MyLittleContentEngine is a .NET application itself, you can integrate it with Roslyn.
-By adding the Roslyn service, we will use Roslyn to provide enhanced code syntax highlighting and access our application's code directly for documentation.
+By adding the Roslyn service, you'll use Roslyn to provide enhanced code syntax highlighting and access your application's code directly for documentation.

-Once we have Roslyn added, we can also attach a solution file to the Roslyn Service.
+Once you have Roslyn added, you can also attach a solution file to the Roslyn Service.
 This allows you to use your application's demos and unit tests as documentation, ensuring that your content is always up to date with the latest syntax.
-No longer do you need to copy and paste code snippets into your documentation, instead, you can reference your code directly in your code blocks.
+No longer do you need to copy and paste code snippets into your documentation — instead, you can reference your code directly in your code blocks.
 Changes to your sample apps will be directly displayed.

 In this tutorial, you'll learn how to integrate Roslyn with MyLittleContentEngine to enable enhanced code syntax highlighting and automatic documentation generation from your .NET solution.